Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Caesarean Delivery

-When there is a physical or medical complication identified prior to childbirth, or if a high risk situation arises during the course of labour or delivery, a caesarean (or C-section) delivery may be the best option for a safe and healthy delivery for both mother and baby.
+When there is a physical or medical complication identified prior to childbirth, or if a high risk situation arises during the course of labor or delivery, a caesarean (or C-section) delivery may be the best option for a safe and healthy delivery for both mother and baby.
 A caesarean delivery is a surgical procedure whereby an incision is made in the abdominal and uterine walls and the baby is removed from the uterus; the procedure is very quick and can be done under general or regional anaesthetic.

 Whether you’re pregnant with you first, second or third child, it’s important to review all the birthing options available to you.
 Your preferences may have changed since your last childbirth.
 If this is your first child, be sure to do your research and discuss all options with your doctor; he or she will be able to suggest a method best suited for you and your pregnancy.